-Below is my story of how I landed in the International Affairs Career Field.
+Below is my story of how I landed a job in the International Affairs Career Field.
 My story will not look like yours and that is okay.
 Each path is different.
 If you want practical tips to pursue a career in international affairs, please check out How to Work in the International Career Field.

 First off, I want to say thank you to God.
 I know it sounds like a cliche you hear at award shows, but He literally directed my path.
 He opened doors for me.
 Some opportunities like working in China literally dropped right in my lap (it’s a crazy story.
 I didn’t apply to work at the international education startup in Chengdu.
 I prayed one night for a job somewhere overseas.
 The next morning I got a text from my friend asking if I wanted to work in China).